- Are my legal fees covered if I sue someone?

 Any information obtained as part of a claim or Incident Report is strictly private and confidential information between you (Insured Member of the Power Workers' Union Protection Plan) and the insurance company.

-- In short, the PWU will not be notified or informed about any type of claim that occurs.
+- In short, the PWU will not be notified or informed about any details of any claim in respect of an identified individual.
 The PWU will not have any kind of access to any kind of records or information about any specific claims.
 This information is strictly protected, and is private and confidential.

 - Insurance companies are subject to the Personal Information Protection and Electronic Documents Act (PIPEDA).
 They cannot and will not use, share, or distribute any of your information in any way, except strictly for the purposes of managing, adjusting, and settling your claim.